Search

 Department of Physical Medicine and Rehabilitation

-UVA’s Department of Physical Medicine and Rehabilitation strives to enhance the quality of life and functional independence of persons with injuries and disabling illness by ensuring excellence in rehabilitative care and management, training and educating persons in the discipline of rehabilitation medicine, and the advancement of knowledge through research.
+The UVA Department of Physical Medicine and Rehabilitation strives to enhance the quality of life and functional independence of persons with injuries and disabling illness through excellence in rehabilitative care and management, the training and education of persons in the discipline of rehabilitation medicine, and the advancement of knowledge through research.
+As a department, we provide rehabilitative medical care to people residing in and around the Central, Southwestern, and Northwestern regions of the Commonwealth of Virginia who experience debility related to disease, disorder, or injury.
+We diagnose and manage a diverse range of conditions involving the nervous, musculoskeletal, and lymphatic systems.
+Our focus is on optimizing our patients’ function, independence, and quality of life.
+We endeavor to provide the most comprehensive knowledge base possible for the next generation of physiatrists.

 Residency Training Program